microsoft/fast/specs/template.md

 ### Test Plan

 *What is the plan for testing the component, if different from the normal path?
-Note that the normal plan includes unit tests for basic state/behavior as well as e2e tests to validate the specific user stories described above.*
+Note that the normal plan includes unit tests for basic state/behavior as well as end-to-end tests to validate the specific user stories described above.*

 ### Tooling